|

 experience for us both.

-often, and to support his or her musical journey.
-The efforts needed
+time often, and to support his or her musical journey.
+The efforts

-to make music, and the vast enjoyment derived from being creative
+needed to make music, and the vast enjoyment derived from being

-through music is something from which they will gain great benefits
+creative through music is something from which they will gain great

 I appreciate your reading this material and feel free to contact